nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 $ rspec
 ```

+**Note: If you get an error stating `Cliver::Dependency::NotFound` and `Could not find an executable` and don't have Google Chrome installed, try installing Chrome.**

 ## Seeding the Database and Populating the Lesson content
 Next you need to seed the database with the course and lesson data.
 ```